IN THE CINÉMA CLUB OF… DENNIS LIM

 Dennis Lim is a critical voice in the contemporary film landscape.
 A curator, teacher, and writer, his programming efforts have illuminated cinemas with the most exciting new discoveries from around the globe.
 He was the film editor of The Village Voice in the early 2000s, served as the director of programming at Film at Lincoln Center from 2013 to 2022, and was named the artistic director of the New York Film Festival this year.

-On the occasion of the release of his book about South Korean auteur Hong Sangsoo’s Tale of Cinema, Lim shared five favorite films, along with this thoughtful note about the selection:
+On the occasion of the release of his book about South Korean auteur Hong Sangsoo’s Tale of Cinema, Lim shared five film recommendations, along with this thoughtful note about the selection:

 “In writing a monograph on Hong Sangsoo, I found myself returning time and again to the question of smallness.
 What makes a film small, as Hong’s movies are so frequently termed?
 Why are some modes of filmmaking deemed minor?
 Does minority status refer to a depletion of ambition, a reduction of stakes, an evacuation of incident?
 These questions inevitably led me back to Manny Farber’s 1962 manifesto “Termite Art Vs. White Elephant Art.”
 In revisiting this landmark essay, I have often wondered how it might be updated for our times.
 What does termite art look like when the white elephants have all but taken over?
 This list of five relatively recent favorites (all from this century) is an attempt to answer that question, and I hope it suggests that there exists a range of films and filmmakers for whom smallness remains a fount of ethical and formal possibility — in other words, a site of resistance.”